vikraman/popl22-symmetries-artifact/README.md

 #### Section 7

 The formalisation includes several examples, including those mentioned in the paper, and several others.

+The files are more-or-less self-documented -- we define each reversible circuit, compute their normal forms, then quote them back, step-by-step using the semantics.
+One can inspect each term using Agda's interactive mode, using the "Compute Normal Form" command.

  - [Pi/Examples/Adder.agda](Pi/Examples/Adder.agda): Reversible 3-bit/4-bit adder.
  - [Pi/Examples/Base.agda](Pi/Examples/Base.agda): Helpers and tests.